metablaster/WindowsFirewallRuleset/README.md

 3. Rules for Windows system
 4. Store apps
 5. Windows services
+6. Multiplayer Games
-6. Microsoft programs
+7. Microsoft programs
-7. 3rd party programs
+8. 3rd party programs
-8. broadcast traffic
+9. broadcast traffic
-9. multicast traffic
+10. multicast traffic
-10. and the list goes on...
+11. and the list goes on...

 - In addition to firewall rules you will find a number of PowerShell modules, scripts and functions used to gather environment info relevant to build specialized firewall such as: